hunterjackson/docs/source/mongo-sink.rst

      #start the connector for mongo
     ➜   bin/cli.sh create mongo-sink-orders-json < mongo-sink-orders-json.properties

-You should see in the terminal where you started the connector the following entries in the log:
+You should see in the terminal where you started Kafka Connect the following entries in the log:

 .. sourcecode:: bash